esoergel/wedding-site/travel.md

 Dear all,

 the wedding is now a month away!
-Ethan and I cannot wait to see you and celebrate together our union.
+Ethan and I cannot wait to see you and celebrate our marriage together.
 A few logistical updates first:

 We set up a [google spreadsheet](https://docs.google.com/spreadsheets/d/1LP7XYf56kV703ZLHnGwH4H7QZds6baYzsP4VDncw0Ns/edit?usp=sharing) for carpooling and ride sharing.
 If you need a ride or you have a car and have seats available type up your information, including your contact info and your date and time of arrival.